Young Curators, Utopia Art Sydney at Grace Cossington Smith Gallery

 Celebrating the gift by collectors Margaret Levi and Robert Kaplan of over 70 works by Australian Indigenous Artists to the Nevada Museum of Art in Reno, USA.
 Includes work from Papunya Tula Artists and the Utopia Community.

-Emily at the Tate Gallery
+Emily Kame Kngwarreye at the Tate Gallery, London

 Until January 2026

-Four Artists in the Wynne Prize
+Papunya Tula Artists in the Wynne Prize

 Angus Tjungurrayi May 10 to August 17, 2025